CapriceHolford/PandaPeace/README.md

 Successful integration of the Quick Escape function, enhancing the website's privacy features.
 ### Challenges
 One of the challenges was ensuring consistency across different screen sizes, particularly with button placement and image scaling, which required additional testing and refinement.
 I also had a hard time making the navbar, it just wouldn't work for me.

-### Final Thoughts
-Provide any additional insights gained during the project and thoughts on the overall process.
-**Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
-Finalize this section after Phase 4.
-Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.

 ## Code Attribution
 I used https://getbootstrap.com/ for the bootstrap elements, I also used ChatGPT to help me write the javascript portion of the site as I haven't learnt javascript yet.